lhehnke/lhehnke.github.io/_posts/2018-01-27-flight-routes-night-lights.md

 ## Processing NASA's night lights image

-As mentioned at the beginning, all maps in this blog post use NASA's so-called *night lights* images, i.e., satellite images of the Earth at night, as raster objects (image credit: <a href="https://earthobservatory.nasa.gov/">NASA Earth Observatory</a>).
+As mentioned at the beginning, all maps in this blog post use NASA's so-called *night lights* images -- satellite images of the Earth at night -- as raster objects (image credit: <a href="https://earthobservatory.nasa.gov/">NASA Earth Observatory</a>).

 You can import `.jpg` files to `R` with the `readJPEG()`function from the `jpeg` package and render them with `rasterGrob()` from the `grid` graphics package.
 Alternatively, you can use `GeoTIFF` files for a higher resolution and, if available, additional geospatial metadata.